Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Definitions and Terminology

 \ac{RS} require a set of items that the user has previously interacted with to generate recommendations.
 These items are typically referred to as historic, interacted, or profile items\footnote{We will use the terms ``historic", ``interacted items", and ``profile items`` interchangeably}.
-Based on this pipeline, where \ac{RS} use a set of items to output recommendations, explanation algorithms are divided into three main methods: agnostic (also called post-hoc\footnote{We will use the terms ``post-hoc" and ``agnostic" interchangeably}), intrinsic and reordering.
-Agnostic methods use a separate algorithm to interpret black-box recommendations, whereas intrinsic approaches aim to produce explanations along with recommendations.
-Reordering approaches adjust the order of recommendations to prioritize those with more compelling explanations.\looseness=-1
+Based on this pipeline, where \ac{RS} uses a set of items to output recommendations, explanation algorithms are divided into two main methods: agnostic and intrinsic.
+Agnostic methods use a separate algorithm to interpret black-box recommendations, whereas intrinsic approaches aim to generate transparent recommendations in which the resulting explanations are a direct reflection of the system's underlying reasoning \cite{zhang2020explainable,BARREDOARRIETA202082}.
+More recently, reordering approaches have been proposed to adjust the order of recommendations, prioritizing those with more compelling explanations \cite{balloccu2022post,ZANON2022109333}.\looseness=-1

-Agnostic methods can be integrated with any recommendation algorithm but do not reveal the exact logic behind the explanations \cite{rana_daddio_manzato_bridge_2022}.
+Agnostic methods can be integrated with any recommendation algorithm, but do not reveal the exact logic behind the recommendations \cite{rana_daddio_manzato_bridge_2022}.
 For this reason, model-agnostic explanations are also referred to as justifications \cite{musto2019combining}.
 In contrast, intrinsic methods provide more transparency because the explanations are integrated into the recommendation engine, though this can affect system latency and increase vulnerability to adversarial attacks \cite{xu2023reusable}.\looseness=-1